NYPL/ami-preservation/docs/pages/preservationLab/opticalMedia/dvdProcessing/dvd-burning.md

 ## Additional Notes
 - **File Size Considerations**: If the final MPEG-2 file is larger than 4.7GB, reduce `-b:v` (video bitrate) in FFmpeg so the final ISO fits on a single-layer DVD.
-- **Aspect Ratio and Scaling**: Adjust scaling and aspect ratio parameters to match your source.
-The provided commands assume a widescreen (16:9) target and scaling from a higher resolution source to standard DVD resolution.